-TOTAL NET CHANGE IN FUND BALANCES - GOVERNMENTAL FUNDS \$ 268,757 Amounts reported for the governmental activities in the Statement of Activities are different because of the following: Revenues in the Statement of Activities that do not provide current financial resources are not reported as revenues in the governmental funds.
+TOTAL NET CHANGE IN FUND BALANCES - GOVERNMENTAL FUNDS \$ 315,426 Amounts reported for the governmental activities in the Statement of Activities are different because of the following: Revenues in the Statement of Activities that do not provide current financial resources are not reported as revenues in the governmental funds.
 This amount represents the change in unavailable revenues for the year.
-(556) Repayment of debt principal (including capital lease and lease purchase obligations) is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the Statement of Net Position.
-44,577 Capital lease proceeds provide current financial resources to the governmental funds, but entering into capital leases increases long-term liabilities in the Statement of Net Position.
-(88,308) On July 1, 2019, the City moved certain employees that had previously been accounted for in the public works function in the General Fund to the Water and Sewer Enterprise Fund.
-As a result the pension and compensated absences balances associated with these employees were adjusted to reflect the movement of these balances to the Water and Sewer Fund.
-This is the amount of the adjustment which is shown as a special item in the Statement of Activities.
-242,833 Interest on long-term obligations in the Statement of Activities differs from the amount reported in the governmental fund because interest is recognized as an expenditure in the funds when it is due, and thus requires the use of current financial resources.
+60 Repayment of bond and debt principal (including capital lease and lease purchase obligations) is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the Statement of Net Position.
+115,153 Issuance of debt provides current financial resources to the governmental funds, but issuing debt increases long-term liabilities in the Statement of Net Position.
+(475,000) Interest on long-term obligations in the Statement of Activities differs from the amount reported in the governmental fund because interest is recognized as an expenditure in the funds when it is due, and thus requires the use of current financial resources.
 In the Statement of Activities, however, interest expense is recognized as the interest accrues, regardless of when it is due.
 This amount is the net change in accrued interest for the year.
-99 Some expenses reported in the Statement of Activities do not require the use of current financial resources and therefore are not reported as expenditures in the governmental funds.
+(397) Some expenses reported in the Statement of Activities do not require the use of current financial resources and therefore are not reported as expenditures in the governmental funds.
 This amount represents the change in compensated absences for the year.
-1,539 Changes in the City's proportionate shares of the net pension liability, deferred outflows of resources, and deferred inflows of resources for the current year related to its participation in the State retirement plans are not reported in the governmental funds but are reported in the Statement of Activities.
-47,550 The governmental funds report capital asset additions as expenditures.
+(497) Changes in the City's proportionate shares of the net pension liability, deferred outflows of resources, and deferred inflows of resources for the current year related to its participation in the State retirement plans are not reported in the governmental funds but are reported in the Statement of Activities.
+168,137 The governmental funds report capital asset additions as expenditures.
 However, in the Statement of Activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
-This is the amount by which capital asset additions of \$148,386 were exceeded by depreciation expense of \$179,092 in the current year.
-(30,706) TOTAL CHANGE IN NET POSITION OF GOVERNMENTAL ACTIVITIES \$ 485,785
+This is the amount by which capital asset additions of \$583,976 exceeded depreciation expense of \$183,388 in the current year.
+400,588 TOTAL CHANGE IN NET POSITION OF GOVERNMENTAL ACTIVITIES \$ 523,470